Mayank-Prakash-Sharma18/physics-study/content/english/post/plane-mirrors-and-reflection-of-light.md

 ### Characteristics related to Movement of Mirror or Object

 * If plane mirror is rotated by θ degrees, then the reflected ray will be rotated through twice that angle, i.e. by 2θ degrees.
-* If an object moves towards the mirror with speed v units/second, then its image appears to move towards the mirror with double this speed, i.e. with 2v units/second.
+* If an object moves towards the mirror with speed v units/second, then its image appears to move towards the object with double this speed, i.e. with 2v units/second.

 ### Characteristics related to Multiple Mirrors